 8. Orvieto, Italy

-A wander through the winding cobbled streets of a medieval hill town is reason to enough to visit Umbria.
+A wander through the winding cobbled streets of a medieval hill town is reason enough to visit Umbria.
 This is one of the most charming small cities in Europe.
 The train ride through the bucolic landscape of vineyards and farms is an added bonus.
 There are few other cities with such a dramatic setting.
 Perched high above the valley floor, on a flat summit of a large butte of volcanic rock, Orvieto is reached by funicular from the train station.

 The city is known for its exceptional cathedral, which along with a tour of the underground city is manageable in a day trip from Rome.
 Finish your day with a glass of celebrated Orvieto white wine on the outdoor terrace of one of the town’s many bars.
 Alternatively, make Orvieto a stop-off between Rome and Florence.
 Note there is no bag storage at Orvieto station.
-Only Intercity and Regional trains service the city, both of which do not require reservations.
+Only Intercity and regional trains service the city, both of which do not require reservations.

 9. Lugano, Switzerland